How to cure plantar fasciitis in one week

 Is it OK to walk if you have plantar fasciitis?

 Many people who have plantar fasciitis need some things around them and there is always the need the have those things around.
-This is why some of them may be asking “Is it ok to walk if you have plantar fasciitis?”
+This is why some of them may be asking “Is it okay to walk if you have plantar fasciitis?”

 If you currently have plantar fasciitis, it is not ok to walk.
 There is a need to rest for some days to ensure that there is reduced pain and pressure over the affected part of your feet.